 You can get more out of the free plan by using Jira's Zapier integrations to automatically create new issues in Jira based on Slack messages or GitHub issues.
 Try these Zaps and check out more ways to automate Jira.

-Create Jira Software Cloud issues from new messages posted to a Slack channel
+Create issues in Jira Software Cloud from new submissions in Jotform

-Generate Jira Software issues from new GitHub issues
+Create Jira Software Cloud issues from new spreadsheet responses in Google Forms

-Jira price: The free plan includes unlimited projects on one site, up to 10 users, and both Scrum and Kanban boards; upgrade to the Standard plan for $7.75/user/month for more granular user permissions, 250 GB of file storage, and more.
+Jira price: The free plan includes unlimited projects on 1 site, backlog, list, board, timeline, calendar, and summary views, and up to 10 users; upgrade to the Standard plan for $7.91/user/month for more granular user permissions, AI features, 250 GB of file storage, and more.

 See how Trello and Jira stack up in our app comparison, or take a look at Asana vs. Jira.